 If you have at least two years’ time in business, you may be eligible for a long-term business expansion loan with low interest rates.
-Businesses purchasing real estate to open a new location be eligible for a commercial real estate mortgage such as those offered by the SBA through the SBA CDC/504 program.
+Businesses purchasing real estate to open a new location be eligible for a commercial real estate mortgage such as a real estate loan offered by the SBA through the CDC/504 or 7(a) loan program.
 There is even such a thing as real estate crowdfunding for businesses.

 Or, say you own an online business and want to establish your first physical location, you might consider a startup loan to help get your new operations up and running.

 8. Pay Taxes

 Ideally, you will set aside enough money throughout the year to pay your business taxes when the tax man comes a knockin’.
 But alas, life doesn’t always work out that way, which is why small businesses frequently take out loans to pay taxes.

 Rather than get in trouble with the IRS for not paying your taxes, you are much better off using a business loan or even a cash advance to pay your taxes.

 A safety net is a cash or credit “cushion” you can use to fall back on during slim times.
 Perhaps you own a seasonal business or simply have cash-flow problems from time to time; even though you don’t require any extra working capital at the present moment, you feel good knowing it’s available if and when you need it.

 You’re probably especially aware of the need for a safety net if you’ve been caught without one in the past, and had to pay overdraft bank fees or get an expensive short-term loan to cover unforeseen shortfalls.